RenaissanceMan06/Loan_Defaulter/index.md

 ### Conclusion

 According to the models, using the attributes listed above aren't really good at predicting whom defaults on their loan.
-Although those attributes have an intuitive gut feeling that someone might default, this data set and models say it is about the same as flipping a coin.
+Although those attributes have an intuitive gut feeling that someone might default, this data set and models say it is about almost the same as flipping a coin.